 At St. Matthew’s, spiritual ideas are presented in developmentally appropriate ways.
 The concept of God, the idea of love and the belief that each person is a treasured and special individual are highlighted.
 Children are encouraged always to seek after truth with integrity and compassion.

 To encourage students to read, SMES uses the Accelerated Reader program.
 This program allows students to take a STAR reading placement test, and then choose a book at their individualized reading level.
 Students can read the book at their own pace, and then take an AR quiz on it.
 The computerized quiz scores the student’s level of comprehension.
-AR quizzes can be taken in the student's classroom, library, or computer lab either before school or during recess breaks.

 Technology Across the Curriculum